Where the world has

 A. Hi, Chris.
-The chemical you are referring to is Rust Converter.
+The chemical you are referring to is Rust Converter [affil. link to info/product on Amazon].
 Although tin is indeed a metal that is different than steel in every way, many people call steel sheet metal "tin", and my bet is that most if not all of the references to "tin", especially "rusty tin" (tin doesn't rust), are actually references to (possibly tin plated) steel sheet metal.

 Lead based paint would have been used in those days, and that part you don't want to replicate.
 Good luck.

 I have a fancy trunk that has heavy cast metal fittings like most trunks have tin.
 I am trying to figure out what the soft metal is, likely lead, tin or zinc.
 I tend to think it is zinc.
 It is quite shiny when scratched or are able to remove the oxidation.
-I have yet to find a suitable chemical for removing this oxidation and have tried, Formby's, lacquer thinner, paint thinner (mineral spirits), rust remover, paint stripper and most metal polishers.
+I have yet to find a suitable chemical for removing this oxidation and have tried, Formby's, lacquer thinner [affil. link to info/product on Amazon] , paint thinner (mineral spirits), rust remover, paint stripper and most metal polishers.
 As it is soft I do not wish to use any form of mechanical method as it would be too ablative.
 If anyone has any idea what I might use the info would be very helpful.

 Many trunk slate's may still have old varnish on it.
-To save the patina of the oak use a Formby's refinisher on it which emulsifies the old varnish removing old dirt etc. and saves the patina and you don't have to sand, stain and put plastic coatings on that in a couple of years will yellow like varnish but will need to be completely removed in order to refinish it again, and one would need to use acetone [linked by editor to product info at Rockler] to melt it and its tough on the wood and painted surface's.
+To save the patina of the oak use a Formby's refinisher on it which emulsifies the old varnish removing old dirt etc. and saves the patina and you don't have to sand, stain and put plastic coatings on that in a couple of years will yellow like varnish but will need to be completely removed in order to refinish it again, and one would need to use Acetone [affil. link to info/product on Amazon] to melt it and its tough on the wood and painted surface's.
 Remember in restoring, less is more and some of the old ways are still the best.

 I'm sure most have noted these trunks are put together completely with nails.
 Restoring trunks should be a screw free zone and if you have one with pressed tin in good condition it would be a shame to cover it with some goofy colored paint.
 God the paint I have stripped off of truly wonderful orig. finish's that now I could not save.